A greyhound; an he goat also; and a king, against whom there is no rising up.

 What is beautiful about an invincible king?
 It is hard to appreciate the authority of a king, against whom there is no rising up, since there are no more kings, other than figureheads.
 National rulers today have little authority or power in comparison.
 They must answer to legislators and courts, have their college conduct scrutinized, beg the votes of peasants to remain in power, obtain permission for vacations, cooperate with the media, shake hands and kiss babies, grin and wave like a mannequin, and justify every decision to scorners.

 Nebuchadnezzar of Babylon was the greatest king (Dan 2:37-40; Jer 27:6-7; 28:14; Ezek 26:7).
-He was not voted into office; he answered to no one but God; opponents did not draw rude cartoons about him; he didn't shake hands or kiss babies.
-He could start a new religion on a whim and enforce it with death by fire on every politician in the world (Dan 3:1-7)!
-If you offended him, even if you were in his cabinet, he would have you cut in pieces, your house leveled, and a great pile of dung erected in its place (Dan 2:5; 3:29)!
+He was not voted into office; he answered to no one but God; opponents did not draw rude cartoons about him; he did not shake hands or kiss babies.
+He could start a new religion on a whim and enforce it with death by fire on every politician in the world (Dan 3:1-7).
+If you offended him, even if you were in his cabinet, he would have you cut in pieces, your house leveled, and a great pile of dung erected in its place (Dan 2:5; 3:29).

 Are you bold and fearless like the lion in doing your Christian duties, regardless of opposition or threats (Pr 28:1; Job 32:1-14; Ps 119:98-100; Heb 13:6)?
 Are you quick to keep the commandments of God, like the greyhound (Ps 119:60; Gal 1:15-17)?
 Are you a leader by example in your marriage, family, and church, like the he goat (I Cor 16:13; Eph 4:16; 6:4)?
 Are you unmovable, like a great king, in defending God-ordained authority, righteousness, and the apostolic gospel (Pr 22:17-21; I Pet 3:15; Jude 1:3)?